 Disable Java Class Verification

 Add -Xverify:none to your eclipse.ini. – It will reduce the eclipse startup time considerably.
 This option disables the class file validation while loading.
 This can be a real performance boost if you are having a large project with many .class files.

 Memory/Hardware Related Tweaks

 Putting the JVM in RAM Disk may improve the performance.
-RAM Disk is a freely available option on linux systems, however for windows you may want to look for a commercial option ramdisk driver from Qsoft http://members.fortunecity.com/ramdisk/RAMDisk/ramdriv001.htm Make sure to allow additional space to the ramdisk that is 10-20% more than size of JVM.
+RAM Disk is a freely available option on Linux systems, however, for windows, you may want to look for a commercial option ramdisk driver from Qsoft http://members.fortunecity.com/ramdisk/RAMDisk/ramdriv001.htm Make sure to allow additional space to the ramdisk that is 10-20% more than the size of JVM.

 Eclipse deals with a lot of small files including source code, compiled files, metadata, local history, svn, etc. And, the type of hard disc you have will impact all the IO actions eclipse performs.
 You may see a significant performance enhancement if you upgrade to an SSD (Solid State Drive)

 Reboot/Restart your system often